UniversalDependencies/docs/workgroups/core.md

 object; the unmarked/accusative object is direct.
 This is in line with the UD v2 guidelines: if the clause is passivized, the direct object is promoted to the subject relation, while the indirect object stays untouched.
+Hence the indirect object is less core than the direct object.

 * _Un libro fue dado a Isabel por Pedro._ “A book was given to Isabel by Pedro.”